Portugal release Ronaldo after Confed Cup loss to be with newborn twins

-MOSCOW Portugal has released captain Cristiano Ronaldo ahead of their Confederations Cup third-place match so he could be with his newborn twins.
+MOSCOW (Reuters) - Portugal has released captain Cristiano Ronaldo ahead of their Confederations Cup third-place match so he could be with his newborn twins.

 Portugal lost to Chile in penalty kicks in the semi-final on Wednesday in Kazan.